newedition994/cli-data-gem-assessment-v-000/shop_tops_cli_app/NOTES.md

 Shows a variety of top categories

-  1. Lace-Up
+  1. Off the Shoulder
-  2. Tees & Tanks
+  2. Blouses
-  3. Shirts & Blouses
+  3. Tunic Tops
-  4. Sweaters & Cardigans
+  4. Tanks and Camis
-  5. Going Out Tops
+  5. Button Down Shirts

 Then request to see the tops